12740teamab/Smart-Glass/README.md

 TONG LEI;SHULIN LIU;JIARONG XIE

 <h3>Introduction</h3>
-<p>Smart glass aim to provide people healthier lifestyle.
-With a special monitor system, small glass can track the water consumption of owner and calculate the average water consumption in a specific period.
-If the average water consumption is below the recommended value, smart glass would gently remind you to drink more water.
-At the same time, smart glass can show the temperature to make sure you drink the water with appropriate temperature.
-Last but not least, small glass has a special liquid classification system to make sure you are drinking “real” water instead of unhealthy soft drink.<p>
+<p>Smart glass aims to provide people a healthier lifestyle.
+With a special monitoring system, smart glass can track the water consumption of the user and calculate the average water consumption in a specific period.
+If the average water consumption is below the recommended value, smart glass will gently remind you to drink more water.
+At the same time, smart glass can show the water temperature to make sure you drink the water with appropriate temperature.
+Besides, smart glass has a special liquid classification system to make sure you are drinking “real” water instead of unhealthy soft drink.<p>

 <h3>Motivation</h3>
 <p>• Health authorities commonly recommend eight 8-ounce glasses<p>